A Perfect Day in Old Town

 After a short walk to Scottsdale Fashion Square, my husband heads for Harkins Camelview 14, a luxury theater with reclining seats, a full bar, and an over-the-top snack bar.
 I make a beeline for the shops to peek in Kate Spade and Nordstrom and stop in at as many of the 200 high-end boutiques and stores as I can squeeze in.

 We download the Scottsdale Coffee Trail map and saunter over to Cartel Coffee Lab in the Fifth Avenue Shopping District for a mid-afternoon latte.
-While sipping our drinks, we browse through On the Edge Gallery, an artists’ collective featuring original creations and unique gifts, and Buffalo Collection, which offers contemporary Western furniture and home décor.
+While sipping our drinks, we browse through Leela Market, a local shop featuring hip, Arizona-inspired gifts, and Buffalo Collection, which offers contemporary Western furniture and home décor.

 For dinner we choose FnB, Chef Charleen Badman’s award-winning restaurant tucked away in Craftsman Court just off Fifth Avenue, where we enjoy locally sourced, vegetable-centric fare and a selection from their Arizona wine list.
 We linger over tender Alaskan halibut and swoon-worthy pasta with plump oven- roasted tomatoes.